boryspaulewicz/bhsdtr2/Readme.md

     DECISION-RATING -2.12 -1.46 -0.89  0.08  0.68  1.10  1.90
     RATING-DECISION -2.51 -1.65 -0.91 -0.11  0.61  1.15  2.15

-except for the random effects' standard deviations and correlation matrices.
+except for the random effects' standard deviations and correlation matrices, with witch you have to deal directly.
 In this case, the array returned by the samples function has the following dimensions:

 ``` r
 dim(smp)